 - Independence: Freelancers are self-employed, so you have more control over the project and its direction.

-There are a few key disadvantages to working with a freelancer:
+There are a few key disadvantages to working with freelance web developers:

 - Limited resources: Agencies have a larger team of employees, which can mean more resources to draw on for your project.

 - Lack of continuity: If you stop working with a freelancer, you may have to create the project from scratch with someone new.

 - Project management: Freelancers typically don’t have as much experience with project management, so you may need to take on more of that responsibility yourself.

 How Much Do Freelance Web Designers Charge in the UK?

 Freelancers typically charge a lower hourly rate than a website agency in London.
 Average freelance web developer hourly rate can vary depending on the designer’s experience and skillset, but you can expect to pay anywhere from: